Cosmic Carnage: Development and release

 Cosmic Carnage was developed by Almanic Corporation in conjunction with ALU.
 Takashi Shichijo and Hikoshi Hashimoto served as the project's programmer and composer respectively, although neither are credited as such in the credits of the game.
+According to former Sega staff member Takayuki Kawagoe, the game was initially developed for the Mega Drive, but was converted to the 32X on short notice so that it could have a larger game library.
 ALU stated on their official website that development kits arrived three months prior to release date during development.
 The game was first released for the 32X by Sega in North America as a launch title on 21 November 1994.
 Former Sega of America executive producer Michael Latham stated that the company was rushed to release games on time for the 32X's launch, and said that "[w]hen Cosmic Carnage showed up, we didn't even want to ship it.
 It took a lot of convincing, you know, to ship that title."
 The title was then released in Japan on 27 January 1995 under the name Cyber Brawl and later in Europe on February of the same year.

 Reception

+Cosmic Carnage received a 4.6969/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among 32X and Sega Mega Drive titles at the number 476 spot.
+The game garnered a mixed reception from critics.
+In a 1995 interview with Next Generation regarding the response it received, Sega of America president Tom Kalinske said only, "Well, you know, every now and then there are games with which we're not so happy.
+It's all part of the learning process."